 In 1917, Mrs. Vanderbilt sold Biltmore Industries to Fred Loring Seely, then-manger of The Grove Park Inn.
-Once Seely relocated the business to this location, some furniture was still made, but the woodworkers’ primary focus became their smaller, hand-carved items.
-In addition to mail order, the gift shop at The Grove Park Inn sold many of the Industries’ bowls, serving trays, hearth brushes, and bellows.
+Seely relocated the business to this location, and the woodworkers’ primary focus became their smaller, hand-carved items.
+In addition to mail-order sales, the gift shop at The Grove Park Inn sold many of the Industries’ bookends, serving trays, hearth brushes, bellows, and bowls.

 Sadly, Biltmore Industries’ woodworking shop did not survive beyond the 1940s.
 Occasionally, examples of their furniture and carvings surface at auction and still attract interest from collectors across the country.